Skip to main content

 • SYSADM

-To begin discovering your DB2 databases, create a new discovery job for *nix targets, and be sure to enable database discovery by checking the Collect database server information checkbox.
+To discover DB2 databases, create a new discovery job for *nix targets and check the Collect database server information checkbox.

-• Database Username / Password(s): These credentials are used to authenticate to the DB2 database.
+• Database Username / Password(s): Credentials to authenticate to the DB2 database.

-• Discovery Target(s) Credential(s): These credentials are used to authenticate to the *nix server itself.
+• Discovery Target(s) Credential(s): Credentials to authenticate to the *nix server.

 Nix discovery jobNix discovery job